 You can definitely swim in nice quiet sandy beaches such as Kalamos, Psathi, and Theodoti.
 Some others are quite beautiful but secluded and accessible either by boat or after a long or challenging walk.
 From the organized ones, you are recommended to swim in Manganari (3 beaches in one) which is organized but not too crowded due to its spaciousness.
 Make sure you visit the impressive and intricate Skarkos ancient settlement; one of the most important prehistoric archeological sites in the Aegean.
 And if you want to exercise out in nature, just follow one of the 10 marked hiking trails on the island.
-In terms of dining outside the hotel, you will more or less find many casual restaurants with the basics of Greek or Mediterranean cuisine such as Polydoros in Koumbara, The Mills and Lord Byron in Chora.
+In terms of dining outside the hotel, you will more or less find many casual restaurants with the basics of Greek or Mediterranean cuisine such as Polydoros in Koumbara, The Mills, and Lord Byron in Chora.
 We also recommend a romantic, bohemian waterfront dinner at the Drakos Taverna, sunset drinks at the legendary Ios Club, and a well-designed fine-dining setting at the Almyra by the Sea restaurant in the Dionysos Resort on Mylopotas beach.

 Accommodation in Santorini

 Grace.
 Top-choice cliff-edged resort (Auberge Resorts Collection) with best swimming pools, and modern Cycladic décor; its caldera-view suites in Imerovigli are getting fully booked fast.